 - Oakland Athletics outfielder Rickey Henderson edges Cecil Fielder of the Tigers for the American League MVP Award.
 Henderson hit .325 with 28 home runs and a major league-best 65 stolen bases.

-- Boston Red Sox pitcher Roger Clemens is suspended for the first five games of next season and is fined $10,000 due to his unruly behavior toward the umpires in Game 4 of the American League Championship Series.
+- Boston Red Sox pitcher Roger Clemens is suspended for the first five games of next season and is fined $10,000 due to his unruly behavior toward the umpires in Game 4 of the American League Championship Series on October 10th.

 - 1995 - The New York Yankees trade minor league pitcher Mike DeJean and a player to be named to the Colorado Rockies for catcher Joe Girardi.
 Girardi will solidify the catching for New York, while DeJean will set a major league mark for most appearances without a loss.
 DeJean will post a 7-0 record through 1998, while making 88 appearances, breaking a little-known mark set by Phil Paine from 1951 to 1958.